theforeman/foreman_column_view/README.md

 # foreman\_column\_view

 A small plugin to showcase the awesome [Deface](https://github.com/spree/deface) library.
-It simply adds a column to the Hosts list.
+It simply adds a column to the Hosts list or properties table.
 It also serves as a simple example of including a new Helper in the plugin.

 # Installation